jeff-blaisdell/web-page-test/README.md

 # After box has been created let's ssh into box to build our docker image.
 vagrant ssh

-# Change directory into the web-page-test directory.
+# From within Ubuntu VM, change directory into the web-page-test directory.
 cd /opt/web-page-test

 # Kickoff Packer.
-This will build a Docker image with all necessary software and push artifact for Docker Hub.
+This will build a Docker image with all necessary
+# software and push artifact to Docker Hub.
 ./packer.sh
 ```